 Example Calculation

-Let’s use the example data above to calculate the relative frequency: (See Also: How To Change The Legend In Google Sheets)
+Let’s use the example data above to calculate the relative frequency: (See Also: How To Make A Percentage Graph In Google Sheets)

 Country | Frequency | Relative Frequency |